 As of September 3, the school’s quarantine rooms were two thirds full, with 122 of 185 of the rooms being occupied.
 Students placed in isolation were allowed to keep up with their classes on Zoom and by crowdsourcing class notes and recording lectures.

 During the school’s opening week, 95 percent of those who were tested had received both COVID-19 shots.
 Despite this high rate, they noted five times as many cases this year as they saw during the same period last year, prior to the vaccine rollout – even though more students were tested during the first week of school last year (28,951 versus just over 27,000).
 The positivity rate overall has doubled, jumping from 0.45 percent in 2020 to 1.19 percent in 2021.

 This data appears to suggest that the shots are not stopping the virus from spreading.
 Indeed, it could be spreading more as people gain a false sense of security from getting the jab and act as though they do not need to take additional precautions.

-Cornell’s COVID-19 vaccine mandate is quite strict. : “The process to receive an exemption [is] rigorous because vaccines are such an essential tool” for stopping the spread of COVID-19, “a disease that, if unchecked, can have serious health consequences on densely populated residential campuses and the corresponding communities.”
+Cornell’s COVID-19 vaccine mandate is quite strict.
+Their website says: “The process to receive an exemption [is] rigorous because vaccines are such an essential tool” for stopping the spread of COVID-19, “a disease that, if unchecked, can have serious health consequences on densely populated residential campuses and the corresponding communities.”